 Why is this technology so exciting?
-Because EVLP can rescue lungs once considered unusable for transplant, says Bryan Whitson, MD, PhD cardiothoracic surgeon and director of the lung transplantation program at Ohio State.
+Because EVLP can rescue lungs once considered unusable for transplant, says Bryan Whitson, MD, PhD cardiothoracic surgeon and director of the thoracic transplantation program at Ohio State.

 "Having the ability to more adequately evaluate potential donor organs and to even repair or resuscitate them is a game changer for lung transplantation," says Dr. Whitson.